ppernot/MS-Ana/README.md

 # Purpose

-# Organisation
+# Data organization

-The project is organized into the following folders:
+The project is organized into the following folders structure:

     |- analysis :   contains the R scripts
     |               (analysis.R, checkRep.R, quantify.R)